 Calcific tendinitis; Bicipital tendinitis

 Tendinitis can occur as a result of injury or overuse.
-It also can occur with aging as the tendon loses elasticity.
+Playing sports is a common cause.
+Tendinitis also can occur with aging as the tendon loses elasticity.
 Body-wide (systemic) diseases, such as rheumatoid arthritis or diabetes, can also lead to tendinitis.

 Tendinitis can occur in any tendon.
 Commonly affected sites include the:

-The doctor will perform a physical exam.
-During the exam, the doctor will look for signs of pain and tenderness when the muscle attached to the tendon is moved in certain ways.
+The health care provider will perform a physical exam.
+During the exam, the provider will look for signs of pain and tenderness when the muscle attached to the tendon is moved in certain ways.
 There are specific tests for specific tendons.